keenlychuang/gen-bus-test/README.md

 - Vector database storage using Chroma for efficient similarity search

-- Integration with OpenAI API for high-quality question answering
+- Integration with OpenAI API endpoints for high-quality question answering

 - User-friendly Streamlit interface for document uploading and chatting

 - Comprehensive demo notebook for exploring the system's capabilities

+- Conversational context to allow a more natural style for information retrieval

 ## Architecture